Aksum Group: History

 Aksum Group was founded in 2019 by Ulugbekhon Maksumov, an entrepreneur with prior experience in the defence sector.
 The group rapidly expanded to establish a production facility in Chirchik, Uzbekistan, covering 100,000 m² and capable of high-volume armoured vehicle manufacturing.

 On 21 January 2022, the Uzbekistan government awarded Maksumov a commemorative medal in honour of the country’s 30th anniversary of independence.

 On 22 February 2023, Aksum presented its latest generation of 4×4 armoured vehicles—fully designed and developed in Uzbekistan—for the first time at the IDEX 2023 International Defence Exhibition and Conference in Abu Dhabi, UAE.

 In March 2024, Aksum Group showcased its latest defence products—including high-speed armoured boats and tactical armoured vehicles—at the World Police Summit in Dubai.

 On 11 March 2025, at IDEX 2025 in Abu Dhabi, Aksum introduced three new models: an extended-armour Mercedes G63 AMG limousine, the Toyota Land Cruiser–based Combat S, and the ten-seat MAX V tactical vehicle, showcasing enhanced protection, mobility, and performance for military and security applications.
 At the same event, Aksum Marine unveiled two new armoured patrol boats—the Chaser 980 and the Chaser 1200—designed for military and security missions.

+Aksum Group has entered the European defence market by participating in Eurosatory 2026, the most important international trade fair in the sector, held in Paris.